Tamarajo is an avid Bible scholar who loves nothing more than seeking out the treasures in God's Word and sharing them with others.

 — Genesis 1:9

-We see a picture of the land being exalted.
-Just like His name ought to be.
+We see a picture of the land exalted, illustrating this idea.

 . . . since the creation of the world His invisible attributes are clearly seen, being understood by the things that are made.